followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/7 Chart Elements/Chart Elements.md

 **-->

 <!--shortDescription-->
-This section lists the methods and fields of chart elements.
+This section lists the methods and fields of the chart elements.
 <!--/shortDescription-->

 <!--fullDescription-->